(All fields required)

 This program was approved by the Graduate Medical Education Committee in February 2004.
 The first trainee began in July 2004.

 The trainee must have completed at least three years of residency in general surgery and therefore would be eligible for application to a pediatric surgical training program.
 It is also possible that such an individual will have completed general surgery or a general pediatric surgery residency and now desires specialty training in fetal surgery.

-We have established a fetal surgery training program in which individuals participate in the broad clinical and academic experience now available in fetal surgery with the creation of the Fetal Care Center of Cincinnati, under the supervision of surgical director Foong-Yen Lim, MD and maternal-fetal medicine co-directors William Polzin, MD and James Van Hook, MD.
+We have established a fetal surgery training program in which individuals participate in the broad clinical and academic experience now available in fetal surgery with the creation of the Cincinnati Fetal Center, under the supervision of surgical director Foong-Yen Lim, MD and maternal-fetal medicine co-directors William Polzin, MD and James Van Hook, MD.
 This position could be filled by a general surgery-trained individual who comes for a one-year fetal surgery experience and would serve as the fetal surgery fellow, or by a trained pediatric surgeon who desires additional fetal surgery experience.

 The goal of this position is to enable the trainee to gain expertise in fetology which will enhance opportunity for application for a more formal general pediatric surgery fellowship, or if he or she has completed training in pediatric general surgery, will enhance expertise in fetology in anticipation of a subspecialization in this area.

 The training program director, Lim, will coordinate all aspects of the fellowship training program for the fetal surgery fellow.
 All of the other listed faculty will be involved in specific training experiences.
 The surgical faculty will supervise the fetal surgery fellow on all operative cases as well as on inpatient and outpatient care.